This page covers some of the common issues impacting game workers, and how you can handle them.

 You are never required to tell your employer if you are a union member.
 Your employer is never allowed to ask.
 If they do ask, you may lie.

 You have the legal right to seek advice on a contract before you sign it.
-Join GWU Australia and we can provide free, confidential advice to help you make an informed decision.
+Join Game Workers Australia and we can provide free, confidential advice to help you make an informed decision.

 Your contract is not binding until you sign it.
 None of the confidentiality clauses in a contract apply unless it has been signed.

-You are free to discuss your income with colleagues unless your contract explicitly says that you cannot.
-Unfortunately, “pay secrecy clauses” are legal in Australia.
+You are free to discuss your income with colleagues unless your contract explicitly says that you cannot, which is referred to as a “pay secrecy clause”.
+Unfortunately pay secrecy clauses are legal in Australia and can be enforced.

 Discussing pay is one of the strongest ways to start building a better workplace because pay transparency makes exploitation much harder.